-Name Applies to Description High device thread CPU time ratio (deprecated) • device Aggregates the duration of the warning High sthread CPU usage (deprecated) and divides by the uptime of the device.
-High device overall CPU time ratio • device Aggregates the duration of the warning High EXECUTE: OF THE BOOK AND ADDRESS OF THE AGGREGATION OF THE A High application thread CPU time ratio • applic • execu • binary
+Name Applies to Description High device thread CPU time ratio (deprecated) • device Aggregates the duration of the warning High thread CPU usage (deprecated) and divides by the uptime of the device.
+High device overall CPU time ratio • device Aggregates the duration of the warning High overall CPU usage and divides by the uptime of the device.
+High application thread CPU time ratio applicexecubinary